CleverCloud/doc.clever-cloud.com/doc/reference/reference-environment-variables.md

 |`WSGI_POST_BUFFERING` | Maximal size (in bytes) for the headers of a request.  | 4096 |
 |`WSGI_THREADS` | Number of threads per worker.
 (Defaut: automatically setup with the scaler size) |  |
 |`WSGI_WORKERS` | Number of workers.
 (Defaut: automatically setup with the scaler size) |  |

+When your Python application doesn't use one of the supported backends, with `CC_RUN_COMMAND` for example, it must listen on port `9000`, not `8080`.

 ## Ruby

 [Ruby Documentation](/guides/ruby-rack-app-tutorial)